E1ila/FarmLog/README.md

 Another thing is that the more time & data you have per session, the more accurate gold/hour metric you're going to see.
 For example, you can `/fl switch Herbing` when collecting herbs and `/fl switch Fishing` whenever you fish, do that for a week and you'll get a reasonably accurate gold/hour metric.

+### Frequently Asked Questions
+**Why do some items appear under "Unknown"?**
+ When a loot log messages arrives, it does not contain the mob name that dropped it.
+Assuming that it came from the last killed mob because one may kill multiple mobs and later loot them all.
+So we need a loot window to appear, we then know what loot that mob dropped and make correct attribution.
+ Sometimes, a loot is received without any loot window being opened, like for instance when someone in your group loots a mob with green item and you win the roll.
+In this case, the addon won't know which mob dropped it.
+ This may also happen if you have addons like "Leatrix Plus" with "Fast loot" option enabled.
+This causes loot to be received before loot window is opened, so the addon doesn't know where it came from.

 ![Preview 1](https://github.com/E1ila/FarmLog/blob/master/Preview2.png)
 ![Preview 2](https://github.com/E1ila/FarmLog/blob/master/Preview.png)
 ![Preview 3](https://github.com/E1ila/FarmLog/blob/master/Preview3.png)